 A shielding gas mix that works for short circuit and spray transfer modes.

-Why not 100% Argon For Welding Mild Steel?
+Why Not 100% Argon Gas For Welding Mild Steel?

 Much like a thin finger of weld into the joint.
 It makes the weld difficult to position to get good melting and merging of the mild steel base metals with the filler wire.